ryisenberg/protocols/squid-colonization.md

 # Squid colonization

+The [competition protocol](squid-competitions.md) uses the same scaffold as this protocol, so any changes to this protocol may also need to be reflected in that assay.

 ##### 1. Preparation of Bacterial Inocula

 1. **Day 0** - Two days prior to squid inoculation, plate the relevant bacterial strains on LBS agar.